Nature Therapy UK: Strategies, Techniques, and Benefits

 Potential benefits of nature on stress and blood pressure

-One of the key potential benefits of spending time in nature is the possibility for stress reduction, which may, in turn, benefit physical and mental health in several ways.
+One of the key potential benefits of spending time in nature with wildlife is the possibility for stress reduction, which may, in turn, benefit physical and mental wellbeing in several ways.
 A few of these possible benefits are listed below.

 Benefits of nature therapy UK on mental health and wellbeing